 Texas Veterans – Hazlewood Act (Section 54.341 Texas Education Code)

-The University exempts students from paying tuition and fees excluding the student service fee and the student center fee.
+The University exempts students from paying tuition and fees excluding the student service fee and residential fees (student center fee, health & wellness fee, and parking fee).
 Please see the Texas Veterans Commission website for detailed eligibility requirements.

 Educational Aide Exemption (Section 54.363 Texas Education Code)

 To encourage certain Educational Aides to complete full teacher certification by providing need-based exemptions from the payment of tuition and certain mandatory fees at Texas public institutions of higher education.
 Visit the College for All Texans website for eligibility requirements and applications.